-The UK Heavy Metals Monitoring Network at the end of 2015 comprised 25 monitoring sites around the UK (15 in England, 6 in Wales, 2 in Scotland, and 2 in Northern Ireland) sampling PM{10} , mercury vapour and/or deposition phases of ambient air (see Annex 1).
-These filters are then returned to NPL where they are analysed to determine the content of various metals in the particulate matter, in order to produce concentration values for these metals in ambient air.
+The UK Heavy Metals Monitoring Network at the end of 2016 comprised 25 monitoring sites around the UK (15 in England, 6 in Wales, 2 in Scotland, and 2 in Northern Ireland) sampling PM10, mercury vapour and/or deposition phases of ambient air.
+Details of the sites are given in Annex 1.
+The PM10 is sampled onto filters.
+These are returned to NPL where they are analysed to determine the content of various metals in the particulate matter, in order to produce concentration values for these metals in ambient air.
 Total gaseous mercury is additionally sampled onto adsorption tubes at 2 of these Network sites.
 These adsorption tubes are then analysed at NPL to produce concentration values for total gaseous mercury in ambient air.
 In addition, metals in deposition are monitored at 5 sites, 4 of which also monitor mercury in deposition.
-Relevant activity related to Network operation during 2015 is detailed below.
+Relevant activity related to Network operation during 2016 is detailed below.